First off, let me commend you for looking to improve your preaching!

-When I first discovered podcasts, my life changed.
-I searched and found as many good preachers as I could and devoured every sermon I could.
+I remember when I first discovered podcasts, it totally revolutionised my preaching.
+I found as many preachers as I could and listened to as many sermons as I could.

 The more I listened, the more I learned.

-Look at the iTunes Top Charts under the Christianity category.
+2. Look at the iTunes Top Charts under the Christianity category

-The pastors on this list are there for a reason: they are all phenomenal communicators of the gospel who draw a large audience.
+Here you’ll find pastors and preachers who are at the top of this list for a reason: they are all phenomenal communicators of the gospel who draw large audiences.

 You may not agree with all of them theologically, but thousands of people download their sermons for a reason – they are world-class speakers.

 Which brings me nicely to my next point…

 If you’re charismatic, don’t just listen to charismatics.